-The Private Mastering Course is a 12 week course that includes 10 private lessons.
+The Private Mastering Course is a 12 week course designed to guide you through each step in the mastering process.
 Learn professional level mastering skills with the help and guidance of a professional mastering engineer.
-Complete mastering sessions are submitted weekly for evaluation, with student participation, to answer questions and correct problems.

 This class introduces the mindset of the professional mastering engineer and how they approach the process of mastering.
 The listening techniques covered in this lesson will be a foundational part of the the rest of the course.

 This class introduces some very familiar tools but from the perspective of the mastering engineer.
 It also introduces some less familiar tools that are specific to mastering and loudness.

 Mastering EQs are designed with precision, transparency and musicality in mind, and the mastering engineer’s approach to equalization is exactly the same.
 The techniques used differ greatly from those of the mixing engineer and that is exactly what this class will focus on.